 Northland soils are often saturated from May through to October.
-It is therefore recommended that enough storage is provided to hold all effluent generated over that period.
+It is therefore recommended that enough storage is provided to hold all wastewater generated over that period.

-The effluent ponds must be at or near empty going into winter.
+The ponds must be at or near empty of wastewater prior to winter.
 A full pond has no storage.
-Ponds should be emptied in autumn and kept empty as long as soil conditions are suitable.
+Ponds should be emptied in autumn and kept empty via land application for as long as soil conditions are suitable.

-Research has proven that if effluent is applied to saturated soils it can result in up to 80% of the effluent running off to surface or ground water.
-Therefore, to comply with regional rules, effluent must not be applied to pasture when soils are at or near saturation.
+Research has proven that if wastewater is applied to saturated soils it can result in up to 80% of the wastewater running off to surface or ground water.
+Therefore, to comply with regional rules, wastewater must not be applied to pasture when soils are at or near saturation.

 Operating procedures should include:

 - Ponds at or near empty prior to winter.

 - Level of the pond(s) kept low by applying wastewater to land for as long as soil conditions allow.

 - Store wastewater when soil conditions are not suitable for land application.